PittRomanLab/Variant_Curation/README.md

-The following R code files is for the 1) evaluation of in silico prediction algorithm tools, 2) training/evaluating machine learning algorithms for variant curation, and 3) classifying variants.
+The following R code files is for the 1) evaluation of in silico prediction algorithm tools, 2) training/evaluating machine learning algorithms for variant curation, and 3) classifying variants, and 4) calculating summed allele frequency of pathogenic variants, lifetime risk, and 95% confidence intervals.
 Instructions for how to use R functions described in Anzell et al. 2024 (Predicting the prevalence of Hereditary Hemorrhagic Telangiectasia using gnomAD v4.1).
 A reference set with known pathogenic and benign variant is required.

 The following steps are for in silico pathogenicity prediction algorithm evaluation and training a machine learning model on a reference set: